Build agentic AI systems to solve problems and accelerate business results

 Co-creating with business teams:

-Immersed in the context and creating a qualified knowledge exchange with business teams, we validate a company-oriented proof of concept using our AI Sprint method.
+Immersed in the context and building a meaningful knowledge exchange with business teams, we validate a company-oriented proof of concept through our AI Sprint method.

-Using lean analytics methodologies, we develop with a focus on key indicators with the highest potential impact on the bottom line, incrementing the solution with each validated result.
+Using lean analytics methodologies, we develop with a focus on key indicators with the highest potential for business impact, incrementing the solution with each validated result.

 Aligning strategy, design, research, and engineering:

-We assemble a team with experience in applying technology in large companies, combining design, engineering, research, and strategy throughout the process, always co-creating with the company's business teams.
+We bring together a team experienced in applying technology in large enterprises, combining design, engineering, research, and strategy throughout the process, always co-creating with the company's business teams.

 Applying Artificial Intelligence where it truly generates results:

-By mixing deterministic models and Generative AI, we decrease exposure and the risk of hallucinations, potentiating AI capabilities where they truly impact the business.
+By blending deterministic and Generative AI models, we reduce exposure and the risk of hallucinations, amplifying AI capabilities where they actually impact the business.

-Instead of a single large system oriented toward task automation, we work with specialized agents, optimized to take responsibility for specific tasks, which resolve problems in a coordinated manner.
+Rather than a large system oriented toward task automation, we work with specialist agents — optimized to take responsibility for specific tasks — that, working in a coordinated way, solve problems.

 Prioritizing integration and company autonomy with the solution:

-In addition to empowering the company's people with the technology, we adapt our systems, frameworks, and models to the technological reality and needs of each company, preserving its autonomy.
+Beyond empowering the company's people with the technology, we adapt our systems, frameworks, and models to the technological reality and needs of each company, preserving their autonomy.

 Using advanced Prompt Engineering techniques:

-Following our team's continuous curiosity, we work based on advanced Prompt Engineering techniques, constantly updated on new possibilities—as we explored in our article on APE.
+Following our team's continuous curiosity, we work from advanced Prompt Engineering techniques, always updated on new possibilities, as we explore in this article on APE.

-Over the years, we have not only tested multiple frameworks but also validated proprietary structures that utilize advanced long chain graph techniques, adaptable to different business realities.
+Over the years, we have not only tested multiple frameworks, but also validated proprietary structures using advanced long chain graph techniques, adaptable to different enterprise realities.

 Making progressive, not reactive, improvements:

-Using proprietary observability techniques and platforms, our systems grow according to the results achieved, accompanying continuous testing and alerts for exposure and risks.
+Using proprietary observability techniques and platforms, our systems grow in line with results achieved, supported by continuous testing and exposure and risk alerts.

 Mapping the impact and ethical responsibility of the solution:

-Our systems are born with an oriented ethical concern, where responsibility and eventual adaptation initiatives progressively accompany the development of solutions.
+Our systems are built with a guided ethical concern, where responsibility and any adaptation initiatives progressively accompany the development of the solutions.

 From business to technology

-Our experiences demonstrate that to win fast, prioritization and close collaboration with business teams are necessary.
+Our experience shows that to win fast, prioritization and close collaboration with business teams are essential.

-Enthusiasm for technology must not override business strategies, much less minimize the challenge of growing an enterprise.
-As we have learned — in iterations of our solutions — the true potential of the new paradigm is won in parts: from the specific to the comprehensive.
+Enthusiasm for the technology must not override business strategies, much less minimize the challenge of growing an enterprise.
+As we have learned, through iterations of our solutions, the true potential of the new paradigm is achieved in parts: from the specific to the broad.

-As our experience applying technology in companies like Mars, Movida, and Reckitt reveals, the best solutions are those that configure and adapt themselves to the company's processes, infrastructures, and strategies.
+As our experience applying the technology at companies like Mars, Movida, and Reckitt reveals, the best solutions are those that configure and adapt to the company's processes, infrastructure, and strategies.